 Road to Democracy # There has never been a golden age of politics, enlightened by bright and shining ideals.
-The statesmen of yesterday were the brawlers and thugs and grubs of their age.
-Our forefathers were bastards, our foremothers… well, the word clangs in the ear, because the ladies hardly got a look in.
 Politics then, as politics is now, was nasty, brutish and sure to disappoint.
+A soon as people began to live in the Polis (city) they had to form some sort of organisation.
+Politics and policy derive from the Polis.
 In The Shortest History of Democracy, John Keane explored its beginnings in Syria-Mesopotamia - and not Athens - to its role in fomenting revolutionary fervour in France and America.

 Atrocities # Some terms are more difficult to define than others.
 An atrocity is in the eye of the beholder.
 Atrocities involve ineffable horror – unspeakable pain, in response to unconscionable acts.
 One man’s atrocity is another’s desperate justice.
 The first murder is believed Cain & Abel In the Book of Genesis, Cain and Abel are the sons of Adam and Eve.
 Cain is a farmer, and his younger brother Abel is a shepherd.